ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 ## Turning on verbose logging

 Enable verbose logging for the ECMA host service and / or Wizar.
-Set the switchValue to verbose in both locations as shown below.
+Set the "switchValue" to verbose in both locations as shown below.

-File location for verbose service logging: c:\program files\Microsoft ECMA2Host\Service\Microsoft.ECMA2Host.Service.exe
+File location for verbose service logging: c:\program files\Microsoft ECMA2Host\Service\Microsoft.ECMA2Host.Service.exe.config
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>